Starbucks CEO focuses on new role, avoids labor issues in investor call

 The proposal listed the abrupt announcement of former CEO Kevin Johnson’s retirement, Schultz’s return to the helm for a third time, the lack of any internal candidates and the rollout timing of the company’s reinvention plan as “indicators of shortcomings in succession planning and the leadership pipeline.”

-The reinvention plan is Starbucks’ $450-million strategy to grow the number of stores and focus on new consumer behavior.
+The reinvention plan is Starbucks’ $450 million strategy to grow the number of stores and focus on new consumer behavior.

 SOC’s Cynthia Simon said during Thursday’s meeting the plan would include succession planning at least three years in advance and metrics of standards to evaluate the planning process.